woodie/Caltrain-Schedule-MIDlet/README.md

 ## Installation

+Download this app from the [Bemobi Mobile Store](http://java.oms.apps.bemobi.com/en_us/next_caltrain.html).

-Download the and expand the ZIP file.
+You can also download the and expand the ZIP file.
 Connect you device via USB and copy over the JAD and JAR files.
 Now on the Nokia, launch the 'Files' app and select the JAD file for installation:
 [ZIP](https://github.com/woodie/Caltrain-Schedule-MIDlet/raw/master/dist/NextCaltrain.zip),
 [JAD](https://raw.githubusercontent.com/woodie/Caltrain-Schedule-MIDlet/master/dist/NextCaltrain.jad),
 [JAR](https://raw.githubusercontent.com/woodie/Caltrain-Schedule-MIDlet/master/dist/NextCaltrain.jar)